 Josh Greene is a Licensed Independent Clinical Social Worker (LICSW) certified to practice independently in the District of Columbia.
-He received his MSW from Syracuse University in 1994, and he has been working with adults, couples, and children challenged by life stressors, and also more formal symptoms of Depression, Bi-Polar Disorder, anxiety/panic attacks, substance abuse, and other diagnosable mental illnesses for the past 13 years.
-He provides clinical supervision to other professionals in addition to providing therapy, and he has helped guide the system of service delivery to people living in the District of Columbia as the current Clinical Director of a Core Service Agency of the Department of Mental Health.
+He received his MSW from Syracuse University in 1994, and he has been providing Psychotherapy for adults, couples, families, and children challenged by life stressors, and also more formal symptoms of Depression, Bi-Polar, Anxiety, Substance Abuse/Dependence, and other diagnosable mental illnesses for the past 20 years.
 Josh uses a straight forward eclectic approach, rooted in Solution-Focused Therapy, to assist people in achieving their full potential.
 In addition to providing Psychotherapy, Josh is trained and practiced in Divorce Mediation.
 To learn more, email Josh or visit Psychology Today by clicking on the link below.

 Amy Hunter is a Licensed Independent Clinical Social Worker (LICSW) who earned her Masters of Social Work degree at Boston University in 1995.
 Amy currently works at the Center for Child and Human Development at Georgetown University providing training and technical assistance around the country in the area of childhood mental health.
-Previously Amy has worked at Zero to Three, a national organization that supports the well-being of infants, toddlers and their families.
-Amy has served as a National Head Start Fellow at the Office of Head Start for two years and was the mental health manager to a large Head Start program for eight years.
-Amy has experience providing reflective supervision, consultation, and therapy to children, families, and adults who have experienced trauma, depression, relationship difficulties, parenting struggles, grief, stress and anxiety.
+Previously Amy has worked at Zero to Three, a national organization that supports the well-being of infants, toddlers and their families as well as served as a National Head Start Fellow at the Office of Head Start.
+Amy led the mental health services for a large Head Start program and has experience providing training, reflective supervision, consultation, and therapy to children, families, and adults who have experienced trauma, depression, relationship difficulties, parenting struggles, grief, stress and anxiety.
 Amy has strong listening skills and uses a strength-based supportive approach to assist individuals to gain increased understanding of their experience and make meaningful change in their lives.
-You can contact Amy on her cell phone at 617-571-6390 or email .
+You can contact Amy on her cell phone at 617-571-6390 or email (include email/link).

 Janet Brown is a licensed massage therapist practicing in the District of Columbia.
 She attended the 1000-hour massage therapy program at the Onondaga School of Therapeutic Massage in Syracuse, NY.
 She graduated valedictorian of her class in June 2004.
 She is certified in Aromatherapy for Massage and Fertility Massage.
 She is also a Certified Prenatal Yoga instructor.